 A snazzy running outfit - Alright, it doesn’t have to be snazzy but if you are the type of person who gets excited about wearing a new outfit then by all means find something that is new and exciting for you!
 Otherwise, make sure you have at least a running shirt (I suggest a polyester blend material), some bottoms, a running bra (here’s how to find that perfect sports bra) if needed, and socks.

-The EAT LIKE A RUNNER Nutrition Course - of course I have to recommend my nutrition course for marathoners!
+The EAT LIKE A MARATHONER Nutrition Course - of course I have to recommend my nutrition course for marathoners!
 You are going to be putting in a lot of time into your training and will have one shot to nail race day!
 Therefore you must understand what you need to give yourself nutritionally!
-What do you burn as a runner, what should you eat before, during, and after long and short runs, what do you need to eat during taper week, how to set up your carbo-loading plan for the marathon, what your pre-race meal should look like, how to recover nutritionally after the marathon is all covered (+ more).
-I suggest runners go through the course before they start training (you could look over everything in an afternoon) and then come back to the course as need (such as two weeks before your marathon when you will want to plan out your nutrition beforehand.)
+What do you burn as a runner, what should you eat before, during, and after long and short runs, what do you need to eat during taper week, + you will get access to the full 9 STEP Nutrition Prep plan that will tell you how many carbs YOUR body can store, what mile you will hit the wall at, when you need to race refuel and how you need to nutritionally recover afterwards all personalized to YOUR body.
+You will also set up your carbo-loading plan for the marathon, find out and what your pre-race meal should look like.
+I suggest runners go through the course before they start training (you could look over everything in an afternoon and then start working through the 9 STEP plan) and then come back to the course as needed (such as two weeks before your marathon when you will want to plan out your nutrition beforehand.)

 Training Log - this might be your first, last, or 20th in a series of marathons but each one is special!
 So document it!
 Write down what worked for you and what didn’t, write down good and bad runs, take pictures, beat times, challenge yourself, make it a story or keep it analytical so that you can always go back to it.
 You wont regret doing it but you might if you don’t!